Concrete shell: Advantages

 Like the arch, the curved shapes often used for concrete shells are naturally strong structures, allowing wide areas to be spanned without the use of internal supports, giving an open, unobstructed interior.
 The use of concrete as a building material reduces both materials cost and construction costs, as concrete is relatively inexpensive and easily cast into compound curves.
 Steel is often used in conjunction with concrete to reinforce the structure.
 The resulting structure may be immensely strong and safe; modern monolithic dome houses and the Miami Marine Stadium withstood hurricanes, and concrete shell structures survived the 1985 Mexico City earthquake.
 Concrete shells are widely considered to be strong enough to withstand even F5 tornadoes.

 Disadvantages

 Since concrete is a porous material, concrete domes often have issues with sealing.
 If not treated, rainwater can seep through the roof and leak into the interior of the building.
-On the other hand, the seamless construction of concrete domes prevents air from escaping, and can lead to buildup of condensation on the inside of the shell.
+On the other hand, the seamless construction of concrete domes prevents air from escaping, and can lead to a buildup of condensation on the inside of the shell.
 Shingling or sealants are common solutions to the problem of exterior moisture, and dehumidifiers or ventilation can address condensation.